lmichal09/RecitationDemo/README.md

 # RecitationDemo
- Demo fro recition in P4S
+ Demo for recition in P4S